jonathanstowe/Monitor-Monit/README.md

 with the default port and credentials, if there is no connection then the online tests will be skipped.

+By default the monit daemon will be configured to only listen for local connections on the loopback interface, if you wish to work with a remote monit daemon you may need to alter the monit configuration accordingly.

 You can provide the details for the running monit daemon you want to test with by setting some environment variables before running the tests: